rmhc logo

 Is there parking available?

-Just like in your own home, there are some policies and house rules that ensure the comfort and safety of all guests during their stay.
+Just like in your own home, there are some Standards and Expectations that ensure the comfort and safety of all guests during their stay.
 These will be reviewed in their entirety with you upon check-in.
 These are to name a few:

 • As long as you qualify for medical purposes, there will not be a limit placed on your stay.

-• One room is allotted per family (unless needed on a short term extenuating circumstances) At least one of the adults using the room must be a parent or primary care-giver of the patient.
-These rooms are able to accommodate up to four people.
+• At least one of the adults using the room must be a parent or primary care-giver of the patient.
+Each room is designed to comfortably accommodate four guests, with a maximum capacity of five people.

 • All guests must be registered to your room.
-Additional guests can be considered but all must go through the registration process, and not go over the maximum capacity.
+Any additional guests must be approved in advance, go through the registration process, and must not exceed the room’s maximum occupancy limit.

 • Children under the age of 19 cannot be left at Ronald McDonald House without an adult.
-Children under the age of 16 must be directly supervised at all times.
+Children under the age of 12 must be directly supervised and with a parent/guardian at all times.

 • Guest families are asked to clean up after themselves (and their children) as well as help maintain the common areas while in the House.
 This helps to keep the costs of operating the House low in order to maintain affordability.